 Blizzard ImpactAs the storm hit the cold front, rain turned to snow, bringing blizzard conditions and dropping 2-3 feet of snow on West Virginia.
 Some areas of southwestern Virgina and Kentucky received two feet, while the Appalachians in North Carolina and Tennessee could receive 12 to 18 inches as the storm moves through on Tuesday.
 (Sources: ABC News, Hurricane Sandy Put 50 Million People at Risk, October 29, 2012; Bloomberg, Sandy May Push Record Surge Into Manhattan, October 29, 2012; CNBC broadcast)

 Property DamageThere were more than 20 fires in the greater New York area, on Monday night.
 The largest was a six-alarm fire in Queens, more than 80 homes were destroyed despite the efforts of more than 200 firefighters who braved the hurricane to put out the fire.
 (Source: CNBC)

 Gas price futures actually dropped after the storm, despite the closure of some refineries.
 Oil prices initially fell, since there will temporarily be less demand from closed refineries.
 (Source: CNBC TV; Bloomberg, Oil Slides Gasoline Gains as Sandy Nears U.S., October 29, 2012)

-Sandy was easily worse than 2011's Hurricane Irene.
+Number 4 was 2011's Hurricane Irene.
 This was a Category 2 storm when it hit North Carolina on August 26, 2011.
 It had lost a lot of power as it traveled over land toward New York and Boston, so many people only experienced a bad storm.
 Nevertheless, Irene killed at least 20 people, and left 4.5 million people without power, and storm surges in Manhattan were 9 feet high.
 Property damage was $20 billion, while economic impact was $45 billion.